 As anyone who has struggled with acne can attest to, these blemishes come in many forms.
 One of the most frustrating types of acne is the fungal variety.
-Surprisingly, one of the best treatments available for fungal acne is the dandruff shampoo, Nizoral.
+Surprisingly, one of the most available treatments for fungal acne is the dandruff shampoo, Nizoral.

 What Is Nizoral?